MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/basic-considerations.md

 ## Governance considerations

 The Cloud Adoption Framework's Govern methodologies establish a process for governing the environment as a whole.
-There are many use cases that might require you to make governance decisions on a per-landing-zone basis.
+Many use cases might require you to make governance decisions on a per-landing-zone basis.
 In many scenarios, governance baselines are enforced on a per-landing-zone basis even though the baselines are established holistically.
 It's true for the first few landing zones that an organization deploys.

 The following articles can help you make governance-related decisions about your landing zone.
 You can factor each decision into your governance baselines.